Promontory Butte Trail [F.R. 764]

 For those looking to add a little challenge and seclusion to the Rim Road Trail, this short but sweet spur trail onto Promontory Butte offers a tremendous overlook off the Mogollon Rim as well as access to numerous great camping spots and hiking trails.

-How to get there: From Payson, follow Highway 87 north 26 miles, then follow Rim Road Trail east for an additional 30.9 miles.
+From Payson, follow Highway 87 north 26 miles, then follow Rim Road Trail east for an additional 30.9 miles.
 If you’re coming from Highway 260 and doing Rim Road Trail in reverse, this trail starts south of F.R.
 300 12.1 miles from the 260.

-The trail: Head south from F.R.
+Head south from F.R.
 300. The road passes through the forest at a cool 7800’ of elevation.
 Numerous great dispersed campsites on both sides of the trail all the way to the rim.
 The trail quickly gets rockier with narrow sections and ruts.
 Stay left at 2.0 miles where a lesser road goes right.
 After this, the trail begins to drop downhill.
 The trail winds back and forth and splits at 3.2 miles.
 This is a loop so you could go either way, but we turned right.